jotaen/klog/README.md

   be worth to provide such a graphical interface for other platforms
 - to fix compatibility issues with Windows

-If you have ideas or thoughts you’d like to bounce off, feel invited to open an [issue on Github](https://github.com/jotaen/klog/issues).
+If you find bugs, have ideas for improvements, or want to bounce off a thought, feel invited to open an [issue on Github](https://github.com/jotaen/klog/issues) so that we can discuss it.

 ## About